Measures to support taxpayers during the COVID-19 pandemic

 GST zero rating for the supply of staff

-GST Direction 2020/02 provides for temporary zero-rating of the supply of staff to facilitate employers who keep people in employment and use them flexibly to support other businesses.
+GST Direction 2020/02 provided for temporary zero-rating of the supply of staff to facilitate employers who keep people in employment and use them flexibly to support other businesses.

-The Direction applies to all supplies of staff made in Jersey by GST registered businesses which take place between 19 March 2020 and 30 September 2020 inclusive.
+The Direction applied to all supplies of staff made in Jersey by GST registered businesses which took place between 19 March 2020 and 30 September 2020 inclusive.

 GST Direction 2020/02